mikkelme/Simula_SummerProject/README.md

 </p>

-Considering the worst case pressure variance from the results shown in figure $(13)$ we still find the deviations to lie at a maximum of 0.3 \%, which is a fairly positive result for the prospects of dimension reduction.
+Considering the worst case pressure variance from the results shown in figure $(13)$ we still find the deviations to lie at a maximum of 0.3 \%, which is a fairly acceptable result for the prospects of dimension reduction.

 ### Varying permeability

-Finally we invistigate the consequences of varying the permeability $\mu$ governing the percolation flow.
+Finally we invistigate the consequences of varying the permeability $\kappa$ governing the percolation flow.
 We do so by repeating previous evaluations for the default geomtry with permabilities in the range $[10^{-16},10^{-12}] \ \text{m}^2$.
 The results are shown in figure $(15)$

 <p float>
     <img src="figures/Kappa_ps_maxvar_width.png"